programmfabrik/easydb-documentation/en/README.md

 ## Note

-The documentation is only available as an online version.
+Only an online version of this documentation is available.
 Therefore, we recommend a screen with a resolution of at least 1280 × 1024 pixels.
 Using the print function in the browser menu, you can print out parts of the documentation.

-The documentation includes the technical description, the instructions for use and explanatory notes.
+The documentation includes the technical description, the handling instructions, and descriptive notes.

-For the documentation of **easydb in version 4** please use the following link: [docs.4.easydb.de](http://docs.4.easydb.de) \(german only\).
+For the documentation of **easydb version 4** please use the following link: [docs.4.easydb.de](http://docs.4.easydb.de) \(german only\).

 ## Web browser